 - Part-time worker: a person who usually works fewer than 35 hours per week (at all jobs combined).

-The close relationship between employment and overall economic conditions was clear during the last recession when unemployment rates increased and the percentage of those working part time for economic reasons increased.
+The close relationship between employment and overall economic conditions was clear during the last two recessions, when unemployment rates increased and the percentage of those working part time for economic reasons increased.
 As hours were cut back and employees laid off, more people turned to part-time employment.

 Characteristics of Part-Time Workers

-Oregon data by age group from the CPS are limited to age 16 to 19 years and age 20 years and over.
-However, Oregon data for 2018 tell a similar story with workers aged 16 to 19 years more likely to be working part time.
-Approximately 66 percent of employment for those aged 16 to 19 years was part time, while in contrast approximately 19 percent of employment for those aged 20 years and over was part time.
+Oregon data by specific age group from the CPS are limited to age 16 to 19 years.
+However, Oregon data for 2020 tell a similar story with workers aged 16 to 19 years more likely to be working part time.
+Approximately 68 percent of employment for those aged 16 to 19 years was part time.

 Although both men and women are more likely to be employed full time rather than part time, a majority of those working part time are women.
-In 2018, nearly two-thirds (64.1%) of U.S. part-time workers were women, and around one-third (35.9%) were men.
-Less than half of part-time workers are married with a spouse present (43.6%).
-About 41 percent of part-time workers have never been married, and around 15 percent are widowed, divorced, or separated.
-Oregon data by gender for 2018 show nearly the same percentages as the U.S.; approximately two-thirds of Oregon’s part-time workers are women, and around one-third are men.
+In 2020, nearly two-thirds (63.0%) of U.S. part-time workers were women, and around one-third (37.0%) were men.
+Less than half of part-time workers are married with a spouse present (45.5%).
+About 40 percent of part-time workers have never been married, and around 14 percent are widowed, divorced, or separated.
+Oregon data by gender for 2020 show around 60% of part-time workers are women.

 Trends in Part-Time Employment

 Part-time employment offers a wide range of opportunities; the reasons vary by individual circumstances as well as economic conditions.
-Approximately 18 percent of workers in the nation were employed part time in 2018, compared with 21 percent of Oregonians.
-Nationally and statewide, younger and older workers are more likely to work part time as are women.
-The percentage of those working part-time for economic reasons rose and fell in tandem with the changes in the unemployment rate over the last 10 years.
-Occupations tending to have a large percentage of part-time employment included retail sales, cashiers, waiters and waitresses, chefs and cooks, food preparation workers and the like – those often associated with leisure and seasonal business activities.
+Approximately 17 percent of workers in the nation worked part time in 2020, compared with 21 percent of Oregonians.
+Nationally and statewide, younger and older workers are more likely to work part time, as are women.
+The percentage of those working part-time for economic reasons rose and fell in tandem with the changes in the unemployment rate over the last 20 years.
 Whether part-time employment is voluntary or involuntary, the range of occupations provides opportunities for many Oregonians.